 Sprain or Strain in Sheboygan WI

 Do you have a sprain or strain in Sheboygan?
 Have you ever thought about the complex structure throughout your body that allows you to move while still somehow managing to keep our joints and bones in position?
 As complex as this process is, it is controlled by three primary structures; muscles, ligaments, and your nervous system.
 While each one of these structures wouldn’t be able to function without the other, they each serve their own purpose.
-Throughout this short article, intun ChiroCare will provide you with some general information about this system and some of the potential injuries that can occur if it is not functioning properly.
+Throughout this short article, our chiropractic team at intun ChiroCare will provide you with some general information about this system and some of the potential injuries that can occur if it is not functioning properly.

 While most people know how important proper muscle function is, few people have stopped to think about everything that they control.
 Whether you are walking to get the mail, talking to a friend, digesting a meal, or pumping blood throughout your body, muscles are the primary work horse behind these actions.
 Without muscles you wouldn’t be able to accomplish these things, and unfortunately wouldn’t be alive reading this article.
 With how important muscles are to people, it should be no surprise that they have a very complex design.
 Muscles are built in a way that allows them to transform energy into motion, grow with added stress, and heal if not damaged beyond self-repair.
 Needless to say, keeping your muscles healthy and functioning properly is essential to life, and your nervous system plays the most important role in this process.